antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ```

 By calling `AddRabbitMqClient` you add a singleton `IQueueService` that provides functionality of sending messages to queues. `AddProductionExchange` configures exchange to queues bindings (presented as json configuration) that allow messages routing properly.
 Example of `appsettings.json` is two sections below.
 You can also configure everything manually.
-For more information see the [docs](./docs/changelog.md).
+For more information, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

 Now you can inject an instance implementing `IQueueService` inside anything you want.